-- (a) The arbitrator shall have the power to rule on his or her own jurisdiction, including any objections with respect to the existence, scope, or validity of the arbitration agreement or to the arbitrability of any claim or counterclaim. - (b) The arbitrator shall have the power to determine the existence or validity of a contract of which an arbitration clause forms a part.
+(a) The arbitrator shall have the power to rule on his or her own jurisdiction, including any objections with respect to the existence, scope, or validity of the arbitration agreement or to the arbitrability of any claim or counterclaim, without any need to refer such matters first to a court.

+- (b) The arbitrator shall have the power to determine the existence or validity of a contract of which an arbitration clause forms a part.
 Such an arbitration clause shall be treated as an agreement independent of the other terms of the contract.
 A decision by the arbitrator that the contract is null and void shall not for that reason alone render invalid the arbitration clause. - (c) A party must object to the jurisdiction of the arbitrator or to the arbitrability of a claim or counterclaim no later than the filing of the answering statement to the claim or counterclaim that gives rise to the objection.
 The arbitrator may rule on such objections as a preliminary matter or as part of the final award.